anole-lang/anole/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-plus-plus.svg)](https://forthebadge.com)

 ## Just an exercise for *Compilers*.
-> actually just an interpreter
+> actually just an interpreter, and supports REPL.

 The interpreter for the Ice programming language with many bugs.